jujumiago/living-civilization-framework/ARTICLE.md

 Continue
 ```

-A civilization that cannot learn eventually becomes unable to respond to change.
+A civilization that learns from experience may become better prepared to respond to change.

 ---

-# 4. Human Capability as the Foundation
+# 4. Human Capability as a Foundation

-The strength of civilization comes from human capability.
+LCF views human capability as an important foundation of civilization.

 Capability includes: